Checklist · non-resident · 2026

 The 35 % rule

-How high can the monthly payment be at most?
+How to get a Spanish mortgage: how high can the monthly payment be at most?

 For non-residents, Spanish and Portuguese banks usually apply the 35 % rule: together with other obligations (consumer loans, rent commitments in your home country), the monthly mortgage payment may not exceed 35 % of available net income.